 Chapter 10 - An Evacuation

 The families in the street look confused, carrying heavy bags and holding their children's hands, dragging them along behind them.
 There is one man who is holding his daughter in a princess carry with two leather bags, one over each shoulder.
-He has unkempt brown hair down to his ears and looks like he may have been in the middle of cooking, with an apron on over his working clothes that is stained with grease.
+He has unkempt brown hair and looks like he may have been in the middle of cooking, with an apron on over his working clothes that is stained with grease.

 “At least the Estate is doing something drastic.
 Evacuating everyone in neighbouring streets, they must have realised how serious this is.”
 Irene comments, reading the notice in greater detail.
 “They have renovated their main hall into a shelter for people to sleep in, offering rations a-“